BrockDSL/Step-by-Step-guide-to-Open-Refine/README.md

 * Click on **true** to see the rows with missing values.
 * Go to the column name "All".
 * Click on the small triangle at the column name.
 Use "Edit rows" -> "Remove matching rows".
-* All the blank values will be removed.
+* 1 entire row with the missing values will be removed.
 * On the left-hand side panel, click on the "Remove All" button to close the facet.
 * You will see 23 rows.
 We will use these 23 rows to further clean up our data.